meduzen/datetime-attribute/README.md

 - [`datetimeDuration()`](#expressing-durations-with-datetimeduration) for a duration;
 - [`datetimeTz()`](#expressing-timezone-offsets-with-datetimetz) for a timezone offset.

-The whole package is [< 1 KB compressed](https://bundlephobia.com/result?p=datetime-attribute) and tree-shakeable.
+The whole package is [~ 1 KB compressed](https://bundlephobia.com/result?p=datetime-attribute) and tree-shakeable.
+It aims to be [spec](https://html.spec.whatwg.org/multipage/text-level-semantics.html#attr-time-datetime) complete.

 ## Installation